bfackland/replica_dialog_generator/README.md

 pip3 install -r requirements.txt
 ```

-# 4. Generate Audio using AI Voices
+# 4. Generate Audio using an AI Voice

 If you've made it this far you should now be able to run `generate_dialog.py`
 which will work through all the dialog in `./dialog/responses.yml` and attempt